 - Assess the circumstances

 - Identify problems, gaps, strengths and resources

 - Monitor health, activity, nutrition, etc.

 - Screen and coordinate other services and support

 - Coordinate with financial, legal and medical providers

 - And much more

-If you are considering home care agencies in Allentown, PA or the surrounding areas, please contact the caregivers at Effraim Home Care.
-We treat your family like our own.
+If you are considering Abington home care services or care in the surrounding areas, please contact the caregivers at Effraim Home Care.
+We can help to make caregiving easier for long-distance families.